About the food groups

 |White||0 - 25|

 Most of the table values for potatoes, vegetables, fruit and

 berries from Norway are based onNorwegian analytical projects.

 Imported fruit and vegetables mainly have borrowed values from

 Special types of vegetables are usually used for industrial frozen vegetables.
 Possible differences between the table values for fresh and frozen vegetables can therefore not be interpreted as being a result of the freezing process.

 The nutrient content in jams is calculated based on recipes consisting of 50 % strawberries, 25% raspberries and 25 % blueberries, and with various amounts of added sugar.
 Standard losses of vitamins are included in the calculations.

 Margarine, butter, cooking oil etc

-In addition to the amount of vitamin E that is available naturally in the oils used in the production of margarine, some extra is added to prevent rancidity.
+In addition to the amount of vitamin E that is naturally available in the oils used in the production of margarine, some extra vitamin E is added to prevent rancidity.
 Vitamin E is also added to cod liver oil (tran).